DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 "You’ll miss her when something actually goes sideways," Milo said, eyes on the second hand as it crawled.
 "Right now it’s you, the city, and my excellent timekeeping."

 The note held.
-It was so pure it started to feel like an object more than a sound—a slender rod laid across the crossing.
+It was so pure it started to feel like an object more than a sound - a slender rod laid across the crossing.
 The whisper-clip stayed dead.
-No static, no ghost-voice, nothing riding the rails toward him—only that small, internal knot where RAE was keeping herself folded in.
+No static, no ghost-voice, nothing riding the rails toward him - only that small, internal knot where RAE was keeping herself folded in.

 Jason purposely looked away from the busker.
 He watched a girl with wireless headphones dance mostly in time with something only she could hear; watched a cyclist decide against cutting diagonally through the crowd; watched a man in a municipal jacket check the time, sigh, and not hurry.

 All of it normal.
 All of it happening while the part of his head that knew how to listen for wrongness sat in enforced darkness.

-Lina’s gaze tracked the edges—the kiosk’s security camera, the tram operator’s mirror, the polished curve of the convex mirror above the intersection that turned everyone into a small, distorted truth.
+Lina’s gaze tracked the edges - the kiosk’s security camera, the tram operator’s mirror, the polished curve of the convex mirror above the intersection that turned everyone into a small, distorted truth.
 Her shoulders had inched higher toward her ears without her seeming to notice.

 "Nothing obvious," she said, mostly for later.
 "No watchers who aren’t supposed to be bored here.
 No cars idling where they shouldn’t.
 No Gen-3 eyes on the poles.
 Just… people."